inaki1111/Autonomous-driver-system-with-nvidia-Jetson/README.md

-markdown
-Copy code
-# Autonomous Vehicle Navigation using NVIDIA Jetson and YOLOv5
+### Autonomous Vehicle Navigation using NVIDIA Jetson and YOLOv5

 This project was created for the class Intelligent Robotics Systems in collaboration with Manchester Robotics.
 It is primarily developed by three students: Hilda Beltran, Diego Diaz, and Iñaki Roman.
 The aim of this project is to utilize the Puzzlebot provided by Manchester Robotics and create an autonomous vehicle capable of navigating through a track and detecting signals using YOLOv5 and computer vision techniques.